Chromosomal deletion syndrome: 5p-Deletion

-Some examples of the possible dysmorphic features include: downslanting palpebral fissures, broad nasal bridge, microcephaly, low-set ears, preauricular tags, round faces, short neck, micrognathia, and dental malocclusionhypertelorism, epicanthal folds, downturned corners of the mouth.
+Some examples of the possible dysmorphic features include: downslanting palpebral fissures, broad nasal bridge, microcephaly, low-set ears, preauricular tags, round faces, short neck, micrognathia, and dental malocclusion, hypertelorism, epicanthal folds, downturned corners of the mouth.
 There is no specific correlation found between size of deletion and severity of clinical features because the results vary so widely.

 4p-Deletion

 The chromosomal basis of Wolf-Hirschhorn syndrome (WHS) consists of a deletion of the most terminal portion of the short arm of chromosome 4.
 The deleted segment of reported individuals represent about one half of the p arm, occurring distal to the bands 4p15.1-p15.2.
 The proximal boundary of the WHSCR was defined by a 1.9 megabase terminal deletion of 4p16.3.
-This allele includes the proposed candidate genes LEMT1 and WHSC1.
+This allele includes the proposed candidate genes LEMT1 and NSD2.
 This was identified by two individuals that exhibited all 4 components of the core WHS phenotype, which allowed scientists to trace the loci of the deleted genes.
 Many reports are particularly striking in the appearance of the craniofacial structure (prominent forehead, hypertelorism, the wide bridge of the nose continuing to the forehead) which has led to the descriptive term “Greek warrior helmet appearance.

 There is wide evidence that the WHS core phenotype (growth delay, intellectual disability, seizures, and distinctive craniofacial features) is due to haploinsufficiency of several closely linked genes as opposed to a single gene.
 Related genes that impact variation include: